Victor Amuso: Dispute with Accetturo

 The bloodletting only increased after Amuso named Casso as his underboss in 1988.
 Toward the late 1980s, Amuso and Casso began arguing with Anthony "Tumac" Accetturo, head of the family's powerful New Jersey faction, "The Jersey Crew," about the profit that Accetturo sent to the family administration.
 Accetturo had only been sending $50,000 a year to New York, but Amuso and Casso wanted half of the Jersey Crew's yearly take.
 When Accetturo refused, Amuso stripped him of his rank.

 In the fall of 1988, the entire Jersey Crew was summoned to meet with Amuso in Brooklyn.
 Ten of the crew's members showed up for the meeting.
 However, fearing that they were being set up to be killed, they all abruptly drove off.
 In a fury, Amuso ordered the entire Jersey Crew killed—the now-infamous "whack Jersey" order.
 Soon, the entire New Jersey crew had gone into hiding, decimating the Lucchese interests in New Jersey.
 Amuso and Casso went on to eliminate anyone on even the merest suspicion that they might be defectors or if they were considered potential rivals.
 Over the next 12 months, most of the New Jersey crew members returned to the family.
 Amuso told the crew members who came back that Accetturo was an outlaw and needed to be disposed of.
 Amuso sent hitmen to Florida to search for Accetturo.
-However, what Amuso didn't realize was that Accetturo was jailed in New Jersey for refusing to testify in front a state panel.
+However, what Amuso didn't realize was that Accetturo was jailed in New Jersey for refusing to testify in front of a state panel.
 Accetturo would later become an informant.
 Accetturo's former protégé and longtime rival, Michael "Mad Dog" Taccetta, who was also despised by Amuso, reputedly took over Lucchese Jersey Crew, the nickname of their faction in Northern New Jersey, toward his conviction in 1993, before Accetturo eventually agreed to become an informant.